abdulbadii/rename_batch_emulated_PCRE/README.md

-# GNU-extended regex controlled rename and copy operation, in bulk and global using Linux Bash script
+# GNU-extended regex controlled rename and copy operation globally, in bulk using Linux Bash script
 Requirements:
 Bash, find, sed, mkdir, and mv or cp, to rename use mv, to copy use cp.
-As Windows port, get MSYS2 on https://sourceforge.net/projects/msys2/files/latest/download?source=directory
+As Windows port, get MSYS2 on https://sourceforge.net/projects/msys2/files/latest/download?source=directory As Mac port, get on https://www.macports.org or Homebrew https://brew.sh/

-As Mac port, get on https://www.macports.org or Homebrew https://brew.sh/
+Copy the Bash script and paste inserting it into ~/.bashrc file
 The script here is for renaming.
 For a copying one, duplicate the function namedly 'ren' and change to what you like for instance 'copy', use that instead of 'ren' shown below.
 In line 21 and 29, replace 'mv'with 'cp'

 # Usage